-Introduced more than a decade ago, the Ford Focus was one of the first small cars from a domestic automaker that was truly competitive with traditionally more dominant models from Japan.
+Introduced near the start of the new millennium, the Ford Focus was one of the first small cars from a domestic automaker that was truly competitive with traditionally more dominant models from Japan.
 An affordable price, sharp handling, expressive styling and availability in multiple body styles all contributed to making this one of Ford's most popular cars worldwide.

 Since that time, Ford has gone on to introduce second and third generations of the Focus.
 Sadly, the second generation lost a lot of the mojo built up by the original, first-generation model and is hard to recommend as a used car.
-However, Ford has refocused its efforts for the latest Focus, and as such it stands as one of our top picks for a small hatchback or sedan.
+However, Ford has refocused its efforts, and as such the latest Focus stands as one of our top picks for a small hatchback or sedan.

 Current Ford Focus

-Available in sedan and four-door hatchback body styles, the Ford Focus boasts eye-catching styling and a sharply designed interior fitted with high-quality materials.
-There are three main trim levels: S, SE and Titanium, as well as an electric version.
-The high-performance Focus ST is reviewed separately.
+Available in sedan and four-door hatchback body styles, the Ford Focus is a compact car that offers confident handling, a quiet and attractive interior, and lots of high-tech options.
+There are four main trim levels: S, SE, SEL and Titanium, as well as an electric version.
+The high-performance Focus ST and Focus RS are reviewed separately.

-If you don't want to use any gas at all, there's the Focus Electric, which is strictly battery-powered like Nissan's Leaf.
-Propelled by a 107-kilowatt (143-hp) electric drive motor and powered by a 23kWh lithium-ion battery pack, the Focus Electric has an estimated range of about 76 miles between charges.
-It can be recharged in just 4 hours from a 240-volt power source.
+If you don't want to use any gas at all, there's the Focus Electric, which is strictly battery-powered.
+Propelled by a 107-kilowatt (143-hp) electric drive motor and powered by a 23-kWh lithium-ion battery pack, the Focus Electric has an estimated range of about 76 miles between charges.
+It can be recharged in four hours from a 240-volt power source.
 Owners can also keep tabs on their electric Focus' charging state via smartphone integration.

-Even the base Focus S comes with air-conditioning, full power features, a tilt-and-telescoping steering wheel and a sound system with a CD player and auxiliary audio jack.
-Moving up through the trims gets you luxuries such as Ford's Sync voice-activated phone/audio interface, leather upholstery, a power driver seat, keyless ignition and entry, rear parking sensors and a rearview camera.
-There's also MyFord Touch, which features a large center touchscreen that minimizes button clutter.
-Options include a navigation system and an automated parallel parking assist system.
+The base Focus S comes decently equipped with features such as air-conditioning, a tilt-and-telescoping steering wheel, and a sound system with a CD player and two USB ports.
+Moving up through the trims gets you luxuries such as Ford's Sync voice-activated phone and audio interface, leather upholstery, a power driver seat, keyless ignition and entry, dual-zone climate control, a sunroof, rear parking sensors and a rearview camera.
+There's also an 8-inch infotainment screen that uses Ford's Sync 3 system.
+Major options include a navigation system, blind-spot monitoring and other driver safety features, and an automated parallel parking assist system.